 Many of these difficulties are clarified in the most recent GST Circular 178/2022, published on August 3, 2022.
 It includes the situations listed below:

-• Liquidated damages are paid
+- Liquidated damages are paid

-• Employees’ obligation to pay a bond or notice fee
+- Employees’ obligation to pay a bond or notice fee

-• A fine for returning a cheque in bad faith
+- A fine for returning a cheque in bad faith

-• The collection of fines for breaking the law
+- The collection of fines for breaking the law

-• Reimbursement for cancelling coal blocks
+- Reimbursement for canceling coal blocks

-• Late fees for a failure to pay a debt on time
+- Late fees for a failure to pay a debt on time

-• Collection of toll fees
+- Collection of toll fees

-• Power-generating firms get fixed and variable electricity fees from the State Electricity Board (SEB), DISCOMS, or consumers.
+- Power-generating firms get fixed and variable electricity fees from the State Electricity Board (SEB), DISCOMS, or consumers.

 A separate contract between the parties must contain both consideration and an obligation.
 A straightforward cash exchange from one person to another does not qualify as payment for taxable activity.

-By classifying actions as bundled services, they will be taxed at the GST rate applicable for the main supply for actions like paying late fees, cancellation charges for energy bill delays, or cancelling reservations for lodging or train tickets.
+By classifying actions as bundled services, they will be taxed at the GST rate applicable for the main supply for actions like paying late fees, cancellation charges for energy bill delays, or canceling reservations for lodging or train tickets.
 For instance, the cancellation fees for hotel reservations are subject to the same GST rate as hotel reservations.

 Businesses receive much-needed clarification on tax treatment when managing agreements and contracts.

 They can assess their situation, deposit underpaid taxes, or request a refund for overpaid taxes.
 Furthermore, any ongoing legal disputes involving these issues can be resolved quickly.
 The relief for taxpayers who paid GST on liquidation damages but later obtained a refund to settle their case amicably is not mentioned in the Circular.
-It makes it clear that paying a fine for dishonouring checks is exempt from GST because it is a punishment for refusing to put up with an act.
-The same applies to compensation for cancelling coal blocks—it is exempt from GST.
+It makes it clear that paying a fine for dishonoring checks is exempt from GST because it is a punishment for refusing to put up with an act.
+The same applies to compensation for canceling coal blocks—it is exempt from GST.

 A single tax, referred to as the GST or the Goods and Services Taxes, is applied to delivering services, products and goods from the point of manufacture to the final consumer.
 GST creates a single indirect tax for the country, transforming India into a shared market.